Top 10 Virtual Assistant Tools (Free + Paid)

 More download options, including PDF (great for making LinkedIn carousels) or transparent PNGs.

-Tip for new VAs: You can absolutely start your VA business with Canva Free and upgrade later when you need the extras.
+Tip for new VAs: You can absolutely start your VA business with Canva Free and then upgrade later when you’re comparing Canva Free vs Pro and need the extras.

 Pros